Mojave Road

 • Tent and sleeping gear – No lodging available; we camp where we stop

-• Water – Minimum 5 gallons per person; no water sources on trail
+• Water – Minimum 8 gallons per person (2 gal/day for 4 days); no water sources on trail

-• Food and cooking supplies – Plan for 4 days of meals
+• Food and cooking supplies – Plan for 4 days; high-protein, low-prep meals work best

 • Recovery gear – Tow straps, shovel, air compressor